FHIR/sushi/CONTRIBUTING.md

 When starting a new conversation, please use a descriptive topic and include as much detail as possible.

+If you are looking for feedback or discussion around an issue, we recommend using Zulip.
+The FSH community is active on Zulip, and it is the best place to have in-depth discussions and ask questions about the FSH tooling.
+If the discussion on Zulip determines that a change is required in SUSHI, you should create a GitHub issue to track it.
+The GitHub issue should include a link to the relevant Zulip discussion thread, and it is best practice to provide a link to the GitHub issue on the Zulip thread.
+While Zulip is very useful for discussion, GitHub issues are the system of record for changes to SUSHI.

 ## Code Contributions

 If you are planning to work on a reported bug, suggestion, or feature request, please comment on the relevant issue to indicate your intent to work on it.